 Cathedral Rock Parking

-Cathedral Rock is close to Bell Rock and is one of the most popular places in Sedona and the car park here is small!
+Cathedral Rock is close to Bell Rock and surprisingly as it is one of the most popular Sedona hikes the car par is really small!
 There are overflow car parks, but you may have to park on the road.
 This isn’t too big a problem in the off season as the road is pretty quiet but it could be trickier in high season.

 The wow factor without having to get a sweat on - Fay Canyon